 When you hear the words “Gap Year” you might think of a University student trekking around before they join the “real world”.
 However, there is no reason why you can’t take a “Gap Year” and travel at any point in your career no matter how old you are.

 Obtaining a working holiday visa is a great way to spend a Gap Year because you will be able to earn money while abroad in order to fund your travels.
 Here are some great resources if you want to learn more about working holiday resources.

 8. Visiting Friends or Relatives

 Another one of the many types of travel is when you go to visit friends and family who live abroad.
-Because you have someone to stay with, you are usually able to afford to stay a bit longer than you could if you were paying for accommodation.
+Because you have someone to stay with, you can probably afford to stay a longer than you could otherwise.

-Your friends and family abroad are always offering for you to stay, so why not take them up on the offer?
-Plus, the more you travel the more great people you meet around the world and the more offers you get for places to stay.
+Your friends and family abroad are always offering for you to stay.
+So, why not take them up on the offer?
+Plus, the more you travel the more great people you meet around the world.
+You’ll start to have many options for where to stay.

-An advantage of this is that you will get the insider perspective on the culture that comes with staying with a local.
-The only downside is that when you are a guest in someone’s home you will not always have the freedom to explore on your own.
+You’ll get the insider perspective on the culture that comes with staying with a local.
+The only downside is when you are a guest in someone’s home you won’t always have the freedom to explore on your own.

 9. Event Travel

-This is when you travel to a destination specifically to attend an event, such as the Olympics, the World Cup, the Full Moon Party or Rio Carnaval.
+This is when you travel to a destination specifically to attend an event.
+For example, it might be the Olympics, the World Cup, the Full Moon Party or Rio Carnaval.
 It might also include attending a music festival or following your favorite band around on tour.

-One of the main advantages to these types of travel experiences is that you will be visiting alongside thousands of people who share the same interest as you.
+Plus, you’ll be visiting alongside thousands of people who share the same interest as you.
+You’re sure to make new friends!

 10. Business Travel